Javascript is not enabled.

 Methodology

-The AARP study focused on brain and mental health outcomes during the different stages of menopause (premenopause, perimenopause and postmenopause) along with their relationship to engagement in brain-healthy behaviors.
+The AARP survey focused on brain and mental health outcomes across the different stages of menopause (premenopause, perimenopause, and postmenopause), along with their relationship to engagement in brain-healthy behaviors.

 The online survey of 1,413 women 35 or older was conducted June 17 to 30, 2025, and took an average of 12.7 minutes to complete.
 This sample of women represents a subset of the overall sample (n=3,596).
 The data were weighted based on the U.S. Census Bureau’s Current Population Survey and the American Community Survey.